 I think I should get my money back and if you actually care about people with histories like mine you might take heed of what I’m saying.

 There is no evidence in what I’m presenting to you here today that I’m a drug seeking drug addict.
 You find something that shows me that.
 I lay my soul bare on these pages.
 You can scour the whole blog…you will find a consistent message about getting off drugs safely and sanely.
 Both things your center failed to do for me.

-You people fucked with me.
-You hurt me.
+You and your staff harmed me.
 The woman I’ve encountered that you did this too was much more fragile than me and the fallout much greater.
 I have massive amounts of inner strength, but many people who have been through the psychiatric system DO NOT…and you treat them like you did me with great risk.